With WorldShare Interlibrary Loan, you can:

-- Reasons for no: Monthly reports for both borrower and lender activity help lenders evaluate their fill rate and borrowers to refine their Custom Holdings groups.
-Reports provided in quote and comma-delimited format.
+- Reasons for no: Monthly reports for both borrower and lender activity help lenders evaluate their fill rate and borrowers to refine their custom holdings groups.
+Reports are provided in quote and comma-delimited formats.

-- Reciprocity: Use WorldShare Interlibrary Loan statistics to create reports of your library's borrowing and lending activity with libraries of your choice.
-This data can be used to manage interlibrary loan partnerships such as reciprocal borrowing agreements.
-Retrieve this report from the "Assessment" section of the OCLC Usage Statistics www.stats.oclc.org website.
+- Reciprocity: Use WorldShare ILL statistics to create reports of your library's borrowing and lending activity with libraries of your choice.
+This data can be used to manage interlibrary loan partnerships, such as reciprocal borrowing agreements.
+Retrieve this report from the "Assessment" section of the OCLC Usage Statistics website.

-- Lender report: Lender fill rates and average turnaround time for a period of time you specify.
+- Lender report: Create reports to track lender fill rates and average turnaround time for a period of time you specify.

-- Monthly activity: Print report of borrowing-to-lending ratio, filled versus unfilled requests, average monthly turnaround time for receiving items and more.
+- Monthly activity: Print a report of your borrowing-to-lending ratio, filled versus unfilled requests, average monthly turnaround time for receiving items and more.

-- Resource Sharing Management statistics: Monthly raw data about WorldShare Interlibrary Loan activity.
-Customize these statistics using your own spreadsheet or database program.
+- Resource sharing management statistics: Customize monthly raw data about WorldShare ILL activity using your own spreadsheet or database program.